 Typically, an automobile is considered a total loss when the cost of repairs exceeds its value.
 Some states have laws defining a totaled vehicle by percentage.
 In Florida, a car is deemed a total loss when the cost of repairs exceeds 80% or more of its fair market value.

-After a collision where both cars are damaged, insurance will calculate reimbursement differently.
+Insurance will calculate reimbursement differently after a collision where both cars are damaged.
 If you drive a Honda Civic worth $6,000 and it needs $5,000 worth of repairs, your car is totaled.
 If the other driver has a Tesla Model X worth $80,000, a repair estimate of $50,000 means that car might still be worth fixing.

 Whose Insurance Pays for Damages?